 With the current state of remote working, businesses are more reliant than ever before on the resilience of their IT environments.
 For many businesses, this means a greater investment in online systems to support workflow and collaboration.
-This includes everything from network infrastructure to the various workplace collaboration platforms, such as Microsoft Office 365, Teams and other SaaS or multi-cloud hosted applications.
+This includes everything from network infrastructure to the various workplace collaboration platforms, such as Microsoft Office 365 Setup, Teams and other SaaS or multi-cloud hosted applications.

 At the same time, with people spending more time online on their corporate PCs on home internet, there’s an increased risk of cyber threats.
 In the past three years alone, 50 per cent of businesses have suffered impacts from cyber threats, including the loss of unrecoverable data, according to IDC’s The State of IT Resilience Report 2019.